B.Sc. – University of Guelph

 B.Sc., B.Ed. – University of Toronto

 Mr. T. Chung: "Working at PCA is an incredible blessing from the Lord.
-I have the opportunity to teach science from a Christian perspective, reminding my students to marvel at the greatness of God displayed in His creation and inspiring them to excel for God's glory.
+I have the great privilege of teaching mathematics from a Christian perspective, helping students understand abstract concepts and fundamental truths that stem from the wisdom of God.
 I believe education encompasses much more than academic success, and at PCA I have the freedom to disciple young men to grow in their knowledge and their love for the Lord Jesus Christ, and to live for His glorious kingdom purposes."

 B. Music – University of Toronto

 B. Ed. – York University

 Mr. J. Craig: "In 1723, Johann Sebastian Bach reminded his students at St. Thomas Church in Leipzig, that “the final aim of all music should be none other than the glory of God and the refreshment of the soul.”
 As a music teacher at Peoples Christian Academy, I have the great pleasure to be able to pass on Mr. Bach’s inspired words to the young students who attend this school.
 In over two decades of teaching music, it is here at PCA where I find this truth is realized to its fullest.
 It is for this reason that I am blessed to be able to teach at PCA and share the joy of making music, giving glory and honor to our Lord and Saviour, Jesus Christ."

 Ms. E. Flach: "Teaching at PCA is a joy to my heart.
 First of all because I find pleasure in inspiring students with creative ideas and teaching them artistic skills, which result in many beautiful pieces of art being produced.
 Most importantly, I love having the freedom to open their eyes to the wonders of the great Creator, whose marvelous works we celebrate through the arts.
 I further enjoy teaching the History of Western Art in order to give the students the ability to discern which direction society is going since "Art is the mirror of society"."